statycc/pymwp/guide/4_example_while.md

 Compared to previous examples, the analysis is now getting more complicated.
 We can observe this in the number of discovered bounds and the form of the bound expression.
-The number of times the loop iterates, or which branch of the `if` statement is taken, is not a barrier to determine the result.
+The number of times the loop iterates, or which branch of the `if` statement is taken, is not a barrier to determining the result.

 From the bound expression, we can determine the following.